Paris 1919 (album): Release and critical reception

 Paris 1919 was released to warm critical reception.
 Rolling Stone writer Stephen Holden deemed it a "masterpiece" and "one of the most ambitious albums ever released under the name of 'pop'".
 He found that the songwriting "requires a great deal of listening in order for its full implications to be perceived".
 In Let It Rock, Mick Gold said that "Paris 1919 has more humanity and humour than anything I've previously associated with Cale".
 Gold wrote that Cale "loves style and chaos in equal quantities and he's never married them better than on this album", and concluded that "John Cale has succeeded in producing an album that is more accessible than his previous work without sacrificing his ability to evoke unvisited planets, and ... he has set his images in music that combines simplicity with subtle detail".
 Reviewing an import copy of Paris 1919 in Sounds, Martin Hayman noted that the songs were closer to rock music than classical music, and described the record as "a more satisfying collection than [The Academy in Peril]", calling it "a brilliant and indispensable album".

 Subsequent positive reviews continued to be published many years later.
 AllMusic critic Jason Ankeny praised its "richly poetic" songs for functioning as "enigmatic period pieces strongly evocative of their time and place".
 He also wrote that "there's little here to suggest either Cale's noisy, abrasive past or the chaos about to resurface in his subsequent work", since Cale, according to Ankeny, "for better or worse... never achieved a similar beauty again."
 Tiny Mix Tapes remarked that "Cale slyly crafted a brilliant achievement in Paris 1919 by utilizing a mournful gentility to catch his original target audience unaware and hiding in plain sight."
 In 2010, Los Angeles Times critic Matt Diehl called Paris 1919 "the idiosyncratic pinnacle to Cale's thrilling yet perverse career, despite the fact it never topped the charts".

 Paris 1919 received a full reissue on 19 June 2006 by Rhino Records UK.
 The revamped version features the original album remastered, in addition to the outtake "Burned Out Affair", alternate and rehearsal versions of every song on the album, a hidden, unlisted instrumental version of "Macbeth", and the sound effects of the chirping birds found in the title track.
 Pitchfork gave the reissue a 9.5 out of 10 rating.

 On 15 November 2024, Domino Recording Company released deluxe reissues of both Paris 1919 and The Academy in Peril.
-The remastered reissue of Paris 1919 was released on expanded CD and 2LP vinyl formats; both include bonus tracks, including previously unreleased outtakes as well as previously unheard songs "I Must Not Sniff Cocaine" and Cale's newly-created mix "Fever Dream 2024: You're a Ghost".
+The remastered reissue of Paris 1919 was released on expanded CD and 2LP vinyl formats; both include bonus tracks, including previously unreleased outtakes as well as previously unheard songs "I Must Not Sniff Cocaine" and Cale's newly-created mix "Fever Dream 2024: You're a Ghost", but excluding "Burned Out Affair".